alvink92/nba-snapshot/README0.md

 # NBA Snapshot

 ## Overview
-NBA Snapshot is an interactive visualization users can use to explore contributions certain players or category of players made to a game victory or loss.
+NBA Snapshot is a statistical dashboard that shows a snapshot of a state of an NBA match.
+Users can view team and player statistics as well as explore breakdowns of how well the game is going at the time.

+<sub>Although NBA Snapshot only displays a single snapshot as of now, it's future may include a backend implementation to feed users live updates to game scores and statistics as live games are going on.
+Future implementations may also include a slider to revisit snapshots of quarters.</sub>

 ## Functionality and MVPs

 NBA Snapshot will:
- * Utilize a sunburst made using d3.js
- * allow users to select a counting stat they would like to explore
+ * allow users to view and/or interact with statistics of selected snapshot of an NBA game
- * display team stats visually pleasing and easy to understand manner
+ * display teams' points scored in a visually pleasing manner
- * display a breakdown of counting stat per nested category
+ * display a breakdown of points scored per quarter
  * display boxscore of player statistics
- * make an api request for boxscore data using the format 'http://stats.nba.com/stats/boxscoretraditionalv2?RangeType=0&StartPeriod=1&StartRange=0&EndPeriod=10&EndRange=28800&GameID={gameId}'
+ * display an interactive statistical breakdown of selected statistics in the form of a zoomable sunburst
+ * display an interactive miscellaneous statistical goal monitor (e.g. free-throws missed for free tacos)

 ## Wireframes